ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      We help mission-driven organisations and entrepreneurs build strong, purpose-led brands through strategic storytelling, immersive media solutions, and impactful campaigns.
-With deep expertise in the media industry, we combine strategic thinking, cultural insight, and creative agility to amplify your social and environmental mission.
+      We partner with mission-driven organisations to build purpose-led brands and campaigns through strategic consultancy and creative storytelling.
+      With deep expertise in the media industry, we blend strategic thinking, cultural insight, and creative agility to amplify your social and environmental mission.
     actions:
       - label: Get started
         altText: ''